eurostat/quantile/docs/Readme.md

 This source code material is intended as a supporting material for _Grazzini and Lamarche_;s article referenced [below](#References).

-It implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languagesm namely:
+It implements the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languages, namely:

 * [`R`](https://www.r-project.org),
 * [`python`](https://www.python.org),
 * [`SAS`](http://www.sas.com/),